joncampbell123/dosbox-x/INSTALL.md

 If you prefer to use one of the portable packages, please select the zip package you want to download for your platform and unzip, then you will find various folders or subdirectories, which are some supported targets.
 For Visual Studio builds, these correspond to Win32 (x86), Win64 (x64), ARM32 and ARM64 (either SDL1 or SDL2 version), which are the build platforms.
 For MinGW builds, the targets are plain MinGW SDL1 build (mingw), MinGW SDL1 build for lower-end systems (mingw-lowend), MinGW SDL1 build with custom drawn menu (mingw-sdldraw), and MinGW SDL2 build (mingw-sdl2).
 Go to a target folder for your platform and run dosbox-x.exe inside it, then DOSBox-X will be launched and ready to be used.
 Unlike the Windows installer version however, there is no documentation included in these packages, and you may not see all such packages for some DOSBox-X versions.

-## Linux Packages (Flatpak or Fedora package)
+## Linux Packages
+DOSBox-X is available packaged in the following formats:

+### Flatpak
-Both Flatpak and Fedora/RPM packages are officially released for the Linux operating system (with X11).
+Flatpak packages are officially released for the Linux operating system (with X11).
 You can select one of these packages depending on your Linux system and your needs.
 The Linux Fatpak package has the advantage of being supported by most or all Linux distributions, but it will run in a sandbox on your Linux system so that you may not able to access some system-wide resources.

-Flatpak packages are standalone applications independent of Linux distributions.
-For the current DOSBox-X version 0.83.1 the Linux Flatpak is available from:
+For the current DOSBox-X version the Linux Flatpak is available from:

 * [com.dosbox_x.DOSBox-X.flatpakref](https://dl.flathub.org/repo/appstream/com.dosbox_x.DOSBox-X.flatpakref)

 You may need to install Flatpak support depending on your Linux distribution for the first time.
 Please see the [Quick Setup page](https://flatpak.org/setup/) for more information specific to your Linux platform.
 The DOSBox-X Flathub page is also available from [here](https://flathub.org/apps/details/com.dosbox_x.DOSBox-X).

-Once Flatpak support is enabled in your Linux system you can install the DOSBox-X Flatpak with the following command:
+Once Flatpak support is enabled on your Linux system you can install the DOSBox-X Flatpak with the following command:

 ``flatpak install flathub com.dosbox_x.DOSBox-X``